-- 10% of in force health insurance contracts at end 2017 were subject to the lower Non-Advanced rate of stamp duty, which was the same as at end 2016. - 5% of the insured population had policies that did not cover all public hospitals at the end of 2017 (7% at end 2016). - There is some segmentation in the market.
-Excluding restricted membership undertakings, Vhi insures 50% of the market by lives but 64% of the 70-79 age cohort and 81% of those aged 80 and over.
-Again, excluding restricted membership undertakings, Vhi's market share of premium income is 58%, compared to 63.5% of claims paid.
+- 8.4% of the insured population had policies that did not cover all public hospitals at the end of 2018 (8.2% at end 2017). - There is some segmentation in the market.
+Excluding restricted membership undertakings, Vhi insures 52% of the market by lives but 62% of the 70-79 age cohort and 78% of those aged 80 and over. - Excluding restricted membership undertakings, Vhi's market share of premium income is 56%, compared to 63% of claims paid, including restricted undertakings.
 By contrast, the other insurers have their highest market shares by lives in the younger age groups.
 Mainly as a consequence of the older age profile of Vhi customers, Vhi Healthcare receives a significant net benefit from the risk equalisation scheme, whereas Laya Healthcare and Irish Life Health experience net deficits from the scheme.
-The risk equalisation scheme has been described above in section 3.1.3. - The combined effect of targeted product features and the difference in premiums for different products means that those over the age of 60 pay, on average, premiums that are 33% higher (34% higher in 2016) than the premiums paid by those under the age of 60 for the most popular levels of cover.
-Older consumers are likely to have a greater requirement for full orthopaedic cover, which was only available with more expensive policies in two of the three open enrolment insurers at end 2017.
-On average, older consumers desire a better level of hospital coverage compared to younger consumers and maybe reluctant to switch plans and/or insurers.
+The risk equalisation scheme has been described above in section 3.1.3. - The combined effect of targeted product features and the difference in premiums for different products means that those over the age of 60 pay, on average, premiums that are 30% higher (33% higher in 2017) than the premiums paid by those under the age of 60 for the most popular levels of cover.
+Older consumers are likely to have a greater requirement for full orthopaedic cover, which was only available with more expensive policies in two of the three open enrolment insurers at end 2018.
+On average, older consumers desire a better level of hospital coverage compared to younger consumers and also may be more reluctant to switch plans and/or insurers.